yemikifouly/Roadmap/security_and_identity_team/projects/COVID-SSI/COVID-SSI.md

 However, to begin with, we're not going that deep.
 We want to be able to provide Single-Sign-On (SSO) services to anyone who presents valid credentials for doing so.
 That means <a href="https://github.com/OpenMined/private-identity-server">Opus</a> hardly needs to store any information about it's users.
 All it needs to know when vouching for users to third-party organisations is the bare minimum and that can be verified through credentials presnted by the user at the time of requesting that service, not necessarily database.If <a href="https://github.com/OpenMined/private-identity-server">Opus</a> has previously signed off the valid credential, it's as good as it being taken from database controlled by <a href="https://github.com/OpenMined/private-identity-server">Opus</a>.
 To achieve this integration we are doing two projects things in parallel:

-### A - Long Term: Build a completely open-source HL-Aries set up with our own open-source controller.
+### A - Long Term: Build a completely open-source HL-Aries set up with our own open-source controller (ETA: 3 months).
 <img src="images/PlanA.png " alt="Long Term" width="1000"/>

 <b>More on Plan A coming soon... </b>

-### B - Short Term: Implement a very quick proof-of-concept using StreetCred
+### B - Short Term: Implement a very quick proof-of-concept using StreetCred (ETA: 14 days).
 <img src="images/PlanB.png " alt="Short Term" width="1000"/>

 #### Flows